-- ARCH: Choose the target build architecture for TF-A Tests.
-It can take either aarch64 or aarch32 as values.
-By default, it is defined to aarch64.
-Not all test images support this build option. - ARM\ARCH\MAJOR: The major version of Arm Architecture to target when compiling TF-A Tests.
-Its value must be numeric, and defaults to 8. - ARM\ARCH\MINOR: The minor version of Arm Architecture to target when compiling TF-A Tests.
-Its value must be a numeric, and defaults to 0. - DEBUG: Chooses between a debug and a release build.
+This option defaults to 0 and this is an experimental feature.

+- DEBUG: Chooses between a debug and a release build.
 A debug build typically embeds assertions checking the validity of some assumptions and its output is more verbose.
 The option can take either 0 (release) or 1 (debug) as values.
-0 is the default. - ENABLE\ASSERTIONS: This option controls whether calls to assert () are compiled out. - For debug builds, this option defaults to 1, and calls to assert () are compiled in. - For release builds, this option defaults to 0 and calls to assert () are compiled out.
+0 is the default. - ENABLE_ASSERTIONS: This option controls whether calls to assert () are compiled out. - For debug builds, this option defaults to 1, and calls to assert () are compiled in. - For release builds, this option defaults to 0 and calls to assert () are compiled out.